MatrixCreate/craft-starter-docs/docs/getting-started/control-panel-tour.md

 # Control Panel Tour

-Let's take a detailed tour of your Craft CMS dashboard to understand how everything is organized.
+*Getting familiar with the Craft CMS interface and navigation*

+The Control Panel is your workspace for managing all website content.
+Rather than diving deep into specific features, this tour shows you where everything is located and how the interface is organized.

 ## Main Navigation